-It is 4 years to the day since I took on the Great Glen Paddle but the memories are still vivid.
+The years are slipping by since I took on the Great Glen Paddle in March 2014, but the memories are still vivid.
 Here is the story of how the event unfolded…

 The forecast wasn’t great, in fact it was awful; snow, sleet, rain, gusty strong winds and temperatures hovering above freezing.
 The only positive we could take was that the wind would mostly be behind us, but as it turns out that was itself to become a problem.
 Still, we steeled ourselves for the challenge, it was never meant to be easy, and set our alarms for 0330…